Hyle-org/devhub-hyle/docs/developers/general-doc/proof-generation.md

 # Proof generation and submission

 Hylé allows you to build unchained applications by leveraging zero-knowledge proofs.
-They allow you to avoid onchain execution, guarantee privacy, and customize your application while maintaining composability with others.
+They allow you to avoid onchain execution, guarantee privacy, and customize your application while maintaining composability with other smart contracts.

 With Hylé, generate your proof wherever you prefer, then send it for native onchain verification and settlement.
 This process enables scalable, modular applications with customizable proving schemes.